briancaffey/briancaffey.github.io/content/2022/03/27/ad-hod-developer-environments-for-django-with-aws-ecs-terraform-and-github-actions.md

 - creating ad hoc environments requires knowledge of git, so non-technical product team members might need help from the engineering team when setting up an ad hoc environment
 - there is an additional "manual" step of creating a `<name>.tfvars` file that must be done before running a pipeline to create an ad hoc environment

-Provided that a `<name>.tfvars` file has been created and pushed to the correct branch (`main`, for example) of our "live" Terraform repo, creating or updating an ad hoc environment will be as simple as running a pipeline in GitHub Actions that specifies the `<name>` of our ad hoc environment.
+Provided that a `<name>.tfvars` file has been created and pushed to the repo, creating or updating an ad hoc environment will be as simple as running a pipeline in GitHub Actions that specifies the `<name>` of our ad hoc environment.
 If no such `<name>.tfvars` file exists, our pipeline will fail.

 ### GitHub Action